-Of course, you won’t decide it a night before that you’re relocating.
+Of course, you won’t decide it a night before that you’re relocating like we do with talking about star wars quotes and the sensational talks.
 There must be some planning which you’d have done in the backend of your mind.
 Right?
 Start by jotting down your thoughts on your shifting.
 Make a vision statement and list down all the pros and cons of your decision.
 Never plan things alone, but involve the whole team in it, as this is going to affect the entire unit, not you alone.

 It’s crucial to look at your current resources, how much capital do you have?
 What is your human resource?
 What do you have in store for you?
 And lastly, as I have mentioned this before, get your team involved.
 Split the entire unit into bunches and divide them their tasks.
 Decide your date of moving, then plan accordingly.
 Look at your inventory and place order for the things of which you’re short.